aykutonol/cito/README.md

 ## Citing
 If you use this package, please cite the following paper:

-[1] [Onol, A. O., Long, P., & Padir, T. (2019).
+[1] [Önol, A. Ö., Long, P., & Padır, T. (2019).
 Contact-Implicit Trajectory Optimization Based on a Variable Smooth Contact Model and Successive Convexification.
 In _2019 IEEE International Conference on Robotics and Automation (ICRA)_.
 IEEE.](https://arxiv.org/abs/1810.10462 ) [Accepted]